 4. Determine the Scope and Format of the SOP

-Determining the scope of an SOP involves considering who will be using the SOP (which we discussed in the previous step) as well as what equipment or materials are needed, and any other relevant factors that may affect the task or process described in the standard operating procedure.
+Determining the scope of an SOP involves considering several factors.
+First, think about who will be using the SOP, as discussed in the previous step.
+Next, identify what equipment or materials are needed.
+Finally, consider any other factors that may affect the task or process described in the SOP.

-In terms of format a standard operating procedure typically takes on one of the following formats:
+When it comes to formatting, a standard operating procedure typically falls into one of the following categories:

 The best course of action here is to go with the simplest format necessary for the circumstance at hand.
-If there’s no need to include an additional explanation or potential contingencies, a step-by-step list may be sufficient; if each step in the process can potentially lead to multiple outcomes, a flowchart is likely necessary.
+If there’s no need for additional explanations or contingencies, a step-by-step list may be sufficient.
+However, if each step can lead to multiple outcomes, a flowchart is likely necessary.

 5. Gather All Information